 Of the state’s report, he added: “I don’t think it was a rational adjudication of the facts.”

 Earl Woods was one of the Flint residents who fell ill in the summer of 2014.
 His sinuses were dry, so he sniffed the tap water for relief.
 Days later, his longtime partner Carroll Kinkaid noticed him growing weaker.
 Then he had trouble breathing.
 “It was like he wilted,” she said.

 Days later, Woods was in the emergency room.
 He died of pneumonia in August 2014, one of the 10 in the city that month, according to FRONTLINE’s tally.
 He was 61.

 When FRONTLINE shared its findings with Kinkaid, she said the information validated the suspicions she’d held onto since Woods’ death — that the bacteria that caused his death came from the water.

 “As a human being, it’s gratifying to know that my instincts were accurate,” she said.
 “It doesn’t bring Earl back.
 It doesn’t bring back the loved ones of the family members that were lost in this.”

 This story was developed in collaboration with 100Reporters, a nonprofit news organization.

-Update Aug.
-29, 2018: This story has been updated to include Nick Lyon’s correct title, and additional information about Dr. Janet Stout’s work on the Flint water crisis.
+This story has been updated to reflect the most accurate data on pneumonia deaths in the city of Flint.
+It was previously updated to include Nick Lyon’s correct title, and additional information about Dr. Janet Stout’s work on the Flint water crisis.